Road Trips on the PA Route 6 Artisan Trail

 Not only does Route 6 have beautiful scenery to make your trip engaging, but the Route 6 corridor is also home to many artisans and craftsmen.
 Whether shopping, eating, or entertainment, these talented individuals add to the overall road trip experience.
 The Upstate and Endless Mountains region of the corridor, which consists of Bradford, Wyoming, and Lackawanna counties, is full of creative stops to enhance your travel.

-Heading west on 6 into Lackawanna County, the town of Clarks Summit is home to Artisan Trail members The Gathering Place for Community and Designs by Olivia Grey.
+Heading west on 6 into Lackawanna County, the town of Clarks Summit is home to one of our Artisan Trail members, The Gathering Place for Community.
 At the Gathering Place, enjoy a cup of coffee and local art, or take part in a class or program.
-Nearby Designs by Olivia Grey is the area’s largest natural soy company.
-This veteran-owned company is currently online-only but will be reopening in a new location soon.
 Don’t forget to stop by the Lackawanna County Visitors Bureau to get even more information on places to visit while in the area.

 Not far from Clarks Summit you will find Keystone College in La Pume.
 On campus you can enjoy Linder Art Gallery where student and other local art.
 The campus is also home to an apiary, a sugar shack, and a glass studio that offers glass blowing demonstrations.